OOPSpam/blog/_posts/2024-08-13-spam-protection-for-bubble.io.md

 ![OOPSpam Bubble action](/blog/assets/posts/bubbleio-oopspam/oopspam-action.png "OOPSpam Bubble action")

 Now we have to pass all the necessary data to the plugin.
 Once you add the action a popup appears and allows us to input information.
-As of now, OOPSpam takes [five inputs](https://www.oopspam.com/docs/#request-body-parameters).
+As of now, OOPSpam takes [three main inputs](https://www.oopspam.com/docs): IP, email and content.

 ```json
 {